cloudgraphdev/cli/README.md

 <br />

-CloudGraph gives anyone working with the cloud superpowers and makes it 🌩️ lightning-fast 🌩️ answer questions like, "What KMS keys do I have in us-east-1?", "Which VMs have unencrypted storage disks?", and "How much does this EC2 instance actually cost to run per month?".
+CloudGraph gives anyone working with the cloud superpowers and makes it 🌩️ lightning-fast 🌩️ to answer questions like, "What KMS keys do I have in us-east-1?", "Which VMs have unencrypted storage disks?", and "How much does this EC2 instance actually cost to run per month?".
 Ask any question about your cloud, and get back answers instantly in a single place with a single standardized API, for all of your cloud providers.

 # How It Works